BirukBelihu/BrailleTranslator/README.md

  <li>Copy, Paste & Clear Text</li>
 </ul>

-To Get Started With Braille Translator On Your Local Machine Simply Clone The Project & Open It Using Any Of Your Favorite IDE.
+To Get Started With Braille Translator On Your Local Machine Simply Clone The Project & Open It Using Any Of Your Favorite IDE(Android Studio, AIDE, CodeAssist).

 </p>